THE BOBBY COLLINS STORY

 Eventually, Celtic pulled out of their slump – at least for one season – and it was Collins, along with Jock Stein, leading the way.
 The 1953-54 season was when the ‘golden years’ returned to the club with a league and Cup double.
 Although somewhat scandalously, Collins was left out of the team for the Scottish Cup final success over Aberdeen.

 The move to leave Collins out for the final was just one of many odd decisions being taken by the men in charge at Celtic Park.
-Back-to-back League cup wins in 1956 and 1957 seem scant reward for a squad packed with talent.
+Back-to-back League cup wins in 1956 – over Partick Thistle – and 1957 seem scant reward for a squad packed with talent.
 The 1955 Scottish Cup final is a case in point; Celtic drew the first game with Clyde but Collins was left out of the replay for ‘an undignified charging of the Clyde goalkeeper’.
 The team duly lost the return.

-But then, with the Rangers defence opening up so much that ‘you could have driven a circus through it’ according to one observer Celtic scored four more times to complete an amazing 7-1 success.
-This seemed to set the team up for a sustained return to the great days, and with Collins as a key component.
+But then, with the Rangers defence opening up so much that ‘you could have driven a circus through it’ according to one observer Celtic scored four more times to complete an amazing 7-1 success in a match that earned a place in Hoops folklore with fans singing the song ‘Hampden In The Sun’ in relation to it.

-Collins celebrates a goal for his country
+Collins celebrates a goal for his country against Paraguay.

 By this time he was also back in favour with Scotland.
 He had been restored to the national side in 1955, playing alongside the great Gordon Smith on the right side of the attack and in 1958 he appeared in all of his country’s three matches at the World Cup in Sweden.